 You must be at least 13 years of age in order to use Snapchat.

-The company Snap Inc., which owns the app, makes this extremely clear at the top of their Terms of Service.
+The company, Snap Inc., which owns the app, makes this extremely clear at the top of their Terms of Service page.

 In other words, if you are 11 or 12, then legally speaking, you should not be creating a Snapchat account.

-If the company finds out that someone under the age of 13 is using their service, then it is highly likely that they will terminate the account.
+If the company finds out that someone under the age of 13 is using their service, then they will immediately terminate the account.

-Why is 13 the minimum age on Snapchat?
+Why is 13 the minimum age to use Snapchat?

-This is due to the Children’s Online Privacy Protection Act (COPPA).
+Instead, it is mostly due to the Children’s Online Privacy Protection Act (COPPA).